Apartment Living Tips

 Frequently Asked Questions

-What is the average cost of fumigating an apartment in the US?
+What is the average cost of fumigating an apartment?

-The cost of fumigating an apartment in the United States, which involves the process of fumigating an apartment to eliminate pests, generally ranges from $2,000 to $3,000.
+The cost of fumigating an apartment generally ranges from $2,000 to $3,000.
 Various factors, such as the apartment’s size, the type of pests being treated, and the specific location, can impact this cost

 What pests can be effectively treated with fumigation?